-Judge H. Bruce Williams was born in Columbia, South Carolina on March 13, 1956.
+Judge H. Bruce Williams was born in Columbia, South Carolina in 1956.
 His parents are the late Edna Richardson Harris and the late H. Lanier Williams.

 He attended public schools in Columbia and received a bachelor’s degree in English and Government in 1978 from Wofford College.
 While at Wofford, Judge Williams served as President of the Student Body and the student representative to the Board of Trustees.
 He was selected to the Blue Key Honor Society and the Senior Order of Gnomes.
 In 1982, he graduated from the University of South Carolina School of Law.